 Board renewal is a key focus for us.
-In 2020, the NC continued the search for potential candidates who could be lined up for appointment as Directors of DBSH and DBS Bank over the next few years.
+In 2021, the Nominating Committee (NC) continued the search for potential candidates who could be lined up for appointment as Directors of DBS Group Holdings Ltd (DBSH) and DBS Bank Ltd (DBS Bank).
 New Directors will be introduced gradually so that the Board and Board committees have a smooth transition period.